felix/jsh/README.md

 # jsh: Jail shell

+My own personal FreeBSD jail management script in POSIX shell.

+It can be used to configure and maintain FreeBSD jails using only the built in jail management tools.

+- ZFS filesystems for releases, templates and jails.
+- Minimal reuse by using an overlay for each jail.
+- Ability to update the base filesystem for all jails.

 This is very much a work-in-progress and things are added as I need them or they break.

-**Do not use this script in production**
+**Not recommended for production**

 ```shell
 $ jsh help